--Difficult for the large vehicles to manoeuvre into and out of the site opposite. -Pedestrian access onto Poplar Road will encourage visitors to park on road causing issues with access to site opposite

--Double yellow lines should be instated
+-Lack of amenity space and parking provision -Road already difficult to get out of and manoeuvre - highway safety issues -Difficult for the large vehicles to manoeuvre into and out of the site opposite. -Pedestrian access onto Poplar Road will encourage visitors to park on road causing issues with access to site opposite -Double yellow lines should be installed.